Blakeborough's Bridge

 Blakeborough's Bridge crosses the River Calder in Brighouse, West Yorkshire, England.
 It was built in 1962 to link J. Blakeborough and Sons works and offices that were on different sides of the river.

 History

 Built in 1962 to link J. Blakeborough and Sons works and offices in Birds Royd and River Street to Sherwood Works on the Armytage Road Industrial Estate.
-It was closed to vehicles c1980 after production ceased on the site.
+It was closed to vehicles around 1980 after production ceased on the site.
 A public footpath crosses the bridge.

-The Bridge was built to an American Specification and not to British Standard.
+The Bridge was built to an American specification and not to a British Standard.